Rescue crews struggle to tame China oil tanker fire; crew still missing

 COLORLESS, ODORLESS AND HARMFUL

-Bad weather on Sunday night made it hard for the rescue crews to get access to the tanker, but toxic gas from the burning oil also posed a major risk.
+Bad weather made it hard for the rescue crews to get access to the tanker, but toxic gas from the burning oil posed a major risk.

+When condenstate meets water, it evaporates quickly and can cause large-scale explosion as it reacts with air and turns into a flammable gas, the transportation ministry said on Monday.

-Trying to contain a spill of condensate, which is extremely low in density, highly toxic and much more explosive than normal crude, may be difficult.
+Trying to contain a spill of condensate, which is extremely low in density, highly toxic and much more explosive than normal crude oil, may be difficult.

-It is only liquid in certain pressure and temperature conditions and often evaporates into air or dilutes into water when exposed to the atmosphere or spills uncontrolled.

 When liquid, most condensate is colorless and virtually odorless.
 Surface spills of condensate are therefore difficult to detect visually, making them hard to manage and contain.

+A spokesman for South Korea's Hanwha Total Petrochemical Co Ltd [SMCHE.UL], which was due to receive the cargo, said it would use its own stockpiles to replace the lost cargo.

-(Reporting by Yuna Park and Jane Chung in SEOUL, Henning Gloystein in SINGAPORE, Meng Meng in BEIJING; Writing by Brenda Goh in SHANGHAI and Josephine Mason in BEIJING; editing by Richard Pullin)
+(Reporting by Yuna Park and Jane Chung in SEOUL, Henning Gloystein in SINGAPORE, Meng Meng and Christian Shepherd in BEIJING; Writing by Brenda Goh in SHANGHAI and Josephine Mason in BEIJING; Editing by Richard Pullin and Christian Schmollinger)